Danny Ainge: Utah Jazz executive

-Other Pursuits
+Other pursuits

-In 1996, Danny Ainge made his acting debut in Space Jam, playing himself.
+In 1996, Ainge made an appearance in the sports comedy film Space Jam, playing himself while as a member of the Phoenix Suns.
 While only a brief appearance, Ainge was dubbed "The Bad Shot Guy" after catching and shooting the ball at the same time while Charles Barkley roamed the court after having his skills stolen by the Monstars.

 While a player with the Suns, Ainge opened a national chain of hat stores which he has since sold.
-He has volunteered at a number of charitable organizations.
+Ainge has volunteered at a number of charitable organizations.
 Ainge also served as a commentator for the NBA on TNT.

 Personal life

-Ainge and his wife, Michelle, reside in Wellesley, Massachusetts; they have six children (Ashlee, Austin, Tanner, Taylor, Cooper and Crew).
-Austin Ainge is director of player personnel for the Boston Celtics and like his father, played basketball at BYU.
-Tanner Ainge is a Utah County Commissioner, businessman, and lawyer.
+Ainge and his wife, Michelle, reside in Wellesley, Massachusetts; they have six children, one of whom, Austin, is president of basketball operations for the Utah Jazz and like his father, played basketball at BYU.
+Another of his sons, Tanner, served as a Utah County Commissioner and ran unsuccessfully for Utah’s 3rd congressional district in 2017, losing in the Republican primary election to the eventual winner, future Senator John Curtis.

-Ainge's nephew, Erik Ainge, was the starting quarterback on the football team at the University of Tennessee and was selected by the New York Jets in the 5th round of the 2008 NFL Draft.
-Another nephew, Jake Toolson, played the shooting guard position for BYU and recently signed an Exhibit-10 contract with the Utah Jazz.
+Ainge's nephew, Erik Ainge, was the starting quarterback on the football team at the University of Tennessee and was selected by the New York Jets in the 5th round of the 2008 NFL draft.
+Another nephew, Jake Toolson, played the shooting guard position for BYU and signed an Exhibit-10 contract with the Utah Jazz in 2020.

 Ainge and his family are active members of the Church of Jesus Christ of Latter-day Saints, in which Ainge served as a bishop.